udsm-dhis2-lab/universal-machine-interfacing-adapter/README.md

       1. General Settings(Machine configurations and General System Settings)
       2. Functions and Secrets(To the core, the app uses functions for communication to any LIS)
       3. Mapping(If an external LIS uses mapped items for data, then you can add the mappings to be used in data sync)
-      4. Users, Roles and Privileges(Creating in app users and their credentials)
+      4. Users, Roles and Privileges(Creating in-app users and their credentials)

 #### General Settings

 ![General Settings](./docs/images/general-settings.png)

-- From this page, we can add new machines and their respectives settings ready for connnection.
+- From this page, we can add new machines and their respective settings ready for connection.

 - Adding new Machine with details